Listen free for 30 days

 A famous broadcaster writes a forgotten love letter; a friend abruptly disappears; a lover leaves something unexpected behind; a traumatised woman is consumed by her own anxiety.

 In the throes of a high fever, a woman lies bedridden.
 Suddenly, she is struck with an urge to revisit a particular novel from her past.
-Inside the book is an inscription: a get-well-soon message from an ex-girlfriend.
+Inside the book is an inscription: a message from an ex-girlfriend.

 Who is the real subject of a portrait, the person being painted or the one holding the brush?
-The Details is an audio novel built around four such portraits, unveiling the fragments of memory and experience that make up a life.
+The Details is a novel built around four such portraits, unveiling the fragments of memory and experience that make up a life.
 In exhilarating, provocative prose, Ia Genberg reveals an intimate and powerful celebration of what it means to be human.

 ©2023 Ia Genberg and Kira Josefsson (P)2023 Headline Publishing Group Ltd